rakesh2009/News-articles-clustering/README.md

 Solution:

-1) To tackle this problem I am implementing the K-means clustering
+1) To tackle this problem I have implemented the K-means clustering
-2) Firstly, I am applying the K-means clustering without dimensionality reduction
+2) Firstly, I applied the K-means clustering without dimensionality reduction
-3) Secondly, I am applying the K-means clustering with dimensionality reduction (Using PCA), which improves performance of model by feature extraction.
+3) Secondly, I applied the K-means clustering with dimensionality reduction (Using PCA), which improves performance of model by feature extraction.
-4) In addition to that I am finding the
+4) In addition to that I found out
      a) which cluster has max. articles(before & after implementing PCA)
-     b) Listing of top 50 words in entertainment cluster and printing last 50th word (before & after implementing PCA)
+     b) top 50 words in entertainment cluster and printing last 50th word (before & after implementing PCA)

 Dependencies: